-Agents hold open houses not only to market homes, but also to meet people who are ready, willing and well-qualified to buy, says Shantee Haynes, a Realtor at Prudential PenFed Realty in Washington, D.C.
+Agents hold open houses not only to market homes, but also to meet people who are ready, willing and well-qualified to buy, says Shantee Haynes, a Realtor at Berkshire Hathaway PenFed Realty in Washington, D.C.

 "The agent tries to get to know people and figure out what their motivation is not just for being there, but whether they have the motivation to buy at all," she says.

-If you're open to buying a house, a house that's open might be a grand place to start.
+If you're open to buying a house, a house that's open is a grand place to start.